PaulKinlan/hyperlink/memory-bank/progress.md

 - Fixed an issue with markdown rendering due to incorrect text extraction from the Gemini API response.
 - Fixed a race condition that could cause duplicate summary tabs to be created by querying all open tabs.
 - The `tab-group-summary` extension now displays a screenshot of the tab next to the summary.
+- The `merge` package now correctly uses a content script to get markdown from the page.
+- The `merge` package now has a click listener that detects when a link is clicked with the Option or Control key pressed, and triggers the merge process.

 ## What's Left to Build

-- The core functionality of the `merge` Chrome extension.
 - Tests for the `summary` and `merge` packages.
 - Refinement of the `summary` extension's UI and error handling.
 - Refinement of the `tab-group-summary` extension's UI and error handling.